 The Uses of Literature: Life in the Socialist Chinese Literary System by Perry Link

-Argument Without End: In Search of Answers to the Vietnam Tragedy by Robert S. McNamara, by James G. Blight, by Robert K. Brigham, by Thomas J. Biersteker, by Herbert Y. Schandler
+Argument Without End: In Search of Answers to the Vietnam Tragedy by Robert S. McNamara and James G. Blight and Robert K. Brigham and Thomas J. Biersteker and Herbert Y. Schandler

 Reporting Vietnam, Part One: American Journalism 1959-1969; Part Two: American Journalism 1969-1975 two volumes